The Conjugacy Problem for ascending HNN-extensions of free groups: Introduction

 \p{Outline of the paper} In Section \ref{sec:Twisted} we give an algorithm to solve the Twisted Conjugacy Problem for free groups, and we prove Theorem \ref{thm:UltraTwCP} for $n>1$ (Proposition \ref{prop:ExtendedTwCP}).
 Sections \ref{sec:iterates} and \ref{sec:prelim} are the technical parts of the paper, proving two generalisations of Brinkmann's conjugacy algorithm for $\phi$ injective.
 In Section \ref{sec:MainDynamicsProofs} we extend the aforementioned generalisations of Brinkmann's conjugacy algorithm from injective to non-injective maps, and we prove Theorems \ref{thm:UltraTwCP} and \ref{thm:equality}.
 In Section \ref{sec:MainProofs} we prove Theorem \ref{thm:CP}.
 In Section \ref{sec:oneRel} we note that Theorem \ref{thm:CP} applies to the non-linear residually finite one-relator group of Dru\c{t}u and Sapir, but that previous results on the Conjugacy Problem do not apply to this group.

 \p{Acknowledgements} I would like to thank Laura Ciobanu for her support and help throughout this project, and Jean-Pierre Mutanguha for helpful conversations about automorphic expansions, for his careful reading and comments on Sections \ref{sec:iterates} \& \ref{sec:prelim}, and for explaining his proof of Proposition \ref{prop:JPMremark} to me.
-I am also grateful to Andr\'e Carvalho for discussions which led to Section \ref{sec:MainDynamicsProofs}, to Jack Button for pointing out work of Levitt which gives Proposition \ref{prop:Levitt}, and to Tara Brendle, Giles Gardam, Marco Linton and Henry Wilton for sharing their opinions and knowledge on motivations and one-relator groups.
+I am also grateful to Andr\'e Carvalho for discussions which led to Section \ref{sec:MainDynamicsProofs}, to Jack Button for pointing out work of Levitt which gives Proposition \ref{prop:Levitt}, to Matt Zaremsky for pointing me to the Rosenberger citation relating to Lemma \ref{lem:primitivity}, and to Tara Brendle, Giles Gardam, Marco Linton and Henry Wilton for sharing their opinions and knowledge on motivations and one-relator groups.
+Finally, I am grateful to the anonymous referee for a number of comments which helped improve the paper, as well as for pointing out an issue with the original proof of Lemma \ref{lem:primitivity}.
 This research was supported by EPSRC grants EP/R035814/1 and EP/S010963/1.